Flashcards in Development Deck (76):

 e.g. Ethiopia landlocked meaning hard to trade and challenging climate means difficult to make money off the land

-How do historical factors cause levels of development to vary?
+How do historical factors cause levels of development to vary between countries?

 trading links and colonial ruling affect level of development

 e.g. Ethiopia occupied by Italy 1936-42 - during this time money leaked back to Italy leaving Ethiopia without money in the area